kushalgarg101/FashionRecommend/README.md

-### Fashion Recommendation system
+### Fashion Recommendation System

--Multimodal approach to combine image along with their corresponding text description specifically on product present in image.
--Retrieves Images from storage based on user uploaded image ,as these embeddings are indexed and stored in FAISS they are retireved using cosine similarity.
+This project implements a multimodal fashion recommendation system that combines visual and textual data to provide relevant product suggestions.

+-Key Features:
+Multimodal Approach
+Combines product images with their corresponding text descriptions to generate comprehensive embeddings for each item.

+-Efficient Retrieval

+1.Generates embeddings for all products and indexes them using FAISS.

+2.Retrieves visually similar items through cosine similarity search.

+3.Accepts user-uploaded images as queries to find matching products.

+-Workflow:
+Input Processing
+User uploads an image of a fashion item.

+Embedding Generation
+Multimodal model processes both the query image and catalog (image + text) to create embeddings.

+Similarity Search
+FAISS retrieves nearest neighbors from indexed embeddings using cosine similarity.

+Output
+Displays top matching products from storage with their details.